lucasfurno/docs_en/real-time-events/index.md

 Real-Time Events is an Edge Analytics module that allows you to display data from your Azion Products and Services in real time.

-You can use Real-Time Events to perform complex searches and explore data from your Azion applications, which are organized in Data Sources.
+You can use Real-Time Events to perform complex searches and explore data from your Azion applications.

 To access Real-Time Events, open [Real-Time Manager](https://manager.azion.com/).
 Click on the top left menu  and select on *Real-Time Events*.
 You will find the following fields: